MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Experiment Settings and Baselines

 We compare MAPS with three categories of baseline methods: original baselines, direct approach-based strong baselines, and CoT-enhanced strong baselines.
 Specifically, (1) the original category refers to two methods: random selection and human expert selection.
 These methods provide two distinct original baselines—one based on randomness and the other based on authority.
 (2) The direct approach-based strong baselines include some of the most powerful closed-source and open-source large language models (MLLMs) currently available worldwide.
-These include Claude 3.5 Sonnet\footnote{https://www.anthropic.com/news/claude-3-5-sonnet}, Gemini 2.0 Flash\footnote{https://deepmind.google/technologies/gemini/flash/}, GPT-4o, Qwen2.5-VL-72B\footnote{https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct}, InternVL2.5-8B-MPO\footnote{https://huggingface.co/OpenGVLab/InternVL2-8B-MPO}, and LLaVA-Onevision-72B\footnote{https://huggingface.co/llava-hf/llava-onevision-qwen2-72b-ov-hf}.
-(3) To ensure a fair comparison, the third category of baselines builds on the second by adding Chain-of-Thought (CoT) reasoning, which aims to enhance the capabilities of the strong MLLMs from the second category~\cite{wang2024enhancing}.
+These include Claude 3.5 Sonnet~\cite{kevian2024capabilities}, Gemini 2.0 Flash~\cite{comanici2025gemini}, GPT-4o, Qwen2.5-VL-72B~\cite{bai2023qwen}, InternVL2.5-8B-MPO~\cite{chen2024expanding}, and LLaVA-Onevision-72B~\cite{li2024llava}.
+(3) To ensure a fair comparison, the third category of baselines builds on the second by adding Chain-of-Thought (CoT) reasoning, which aims to enhance the capabilities of the strong MLLMs from the second category.